antonia-white/space-invaders/TESTING.md

    >Space invaders has easy to use controls accessible for keyboard and touchscreen.
 These controls are outlined in the instructions modal.
 For the user to move their spaceship on keyboard they can use A and D keys or left and right arrow keys.
 Alternatively a user can drag the ship with their cursor or finger if using a touch screen device.
 To activate the game mechanic to shoot the hostiles, a user can press SPACE on keyboard or left click on mouse.
 If using a touchscreen device a user can tap the game area.

 - [x] visit a retro looking game for an enjoyable/nostalgic experience
-   >The classic, simple look of the game alongside the logo design reminiscent of 1980s Namco arcade games acheives this.
+   >The classic, simple look of the game alongside the logo design reminiscent of 1980s Namco arcade games achieves this.
    ![Gameplay](documentation/testing/gameplay-screenshot.png)

 - [x] navigate through the website and game easily and fluidly